mdlacasse/Owl/README.md

 ### TL;DR
 Owl is a planning tool that uses a linear programming optimization algorithm to provide guidance on retirement decisions.

-Go to [owlplanner.streamlit.app](https://owlplanner.streamlit.app) and explore the app to learn about its capabilities.
+Go to [owlplanner.streamlit.app](https://owlplanner.streamlit.app) to run Owl direcly from the Streamlit Community Server.

+Follow [these steps](docker/README.md) to run locally on your computer using a Docker container.

+Or use [these steps](INSTALL.md) to install Owl from the source code downloaded to your computer.

 -----